afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 $ psql
 ```
 <br/>
-This should open up postgresql console.
+This should open up the postgresql console.
 Run the following command:

 ```
 postgres=# CREATE DATABASE tutorial_chinchay_api;
 ```
 *NOTE:* Depending on your default user and psql version the syntax of the previous line may vary.

-if its successful close psql, run:
+if it's successful close psql, run:
 ```
 postgres=# \q
 ```